 Morais said the longstanding practice results in college and high school coaches focusing more on Black players as athletes than students.
 Morais added that the media’s portrayal of Black athletes leads to boys viewing athletics as their only career option from a young age.
 He explained that in scouting reports, 87 percent of the time a NFL player was compared to a college prospect of the same race even if they did not play the same position or have the same physical attributes.

-Cal-Berkeley Sports Information Director (SID) Akilah Laster is one of only nine Black SIDs out of 570 Division I college athletic programs.
+Cal-Berkeley Sports Information Director (SID) Akilah Laster is one of only nine Black SIDs out of 65 Division I Power Five conference athletic programs.
 The lack of diversity among professionals assigned to create publicity for their athletic programs has resulted in a negative portrayal of Black student-athletes and their families along several media platforms.
 Laster suggested that SIDs should equip student-athletes to tell their stories as well as reach out to internal staff members who have more interaction with student-athletes to get well-rounded portrayals of the students.

 Prime U Founder Jarrod Barnes, a former student-athlete who was the only doctoral student to ever play football at The Ohio State University, discussed “hypermasculinity” among Black male student-athletes.